dakotalw/dangers-of-stochastic-parrots-presentation/README.md

 ## Introduction

-Over the past 5 years, we have been experiencing huge advances in language models, and this trend seems to only be continuing. with brand new technologies such as GPT-4 coming out just this past week.
+Over the past 5 years, we have been experiencing huge advances in language models, and this trend seems to only be continuing, with brand new technologies such as GPT-4 coming out just this past week.
 The capabilities of these new models are impressive and with the rapid improvements in capabilities of these models, it is easy to see why experts are so eager to develop and improve these models so quickly.
 One of the driving factors in this rapid innovation is the increased avaliability and decreased cost of computational resources that allow models to grow larger than ever and be trained on more and more data.
-For the sake of this discussion, size of an LM is defined as a combination of the parameter count and the dataset training size.
+For the sake of this discussion, size of an LM is defined as a combination of the parameter count and the training dataset size.

 This is represented in the following figure, showing the growth in both parameter count and training dataset size from 2019-2021.